• The Main Building of Sacred Heart Schools

 • Digital Art & Design

 This advanced course provides students an opportunity to extend their foundation in digital art and design into a maturing practice.
-Project prompts engage students with personal, cultural and philosophical frameworks to connect their creativity to larger concerns or creative practices in society.
+Project prompts engage students with personal and cultural and philosophical frameworks to connect their creativity to greater concerns and art practices in society.
 While advancing craft through new ways of approaching materials, processes and techniques, focusing on one’s artistic intent is a key area for growth.
 Diverse practices help with these learning goals: researching and taking inspiration from other artists or design movements; short readings; class presentations; group critiques; creative journaling; screening videos/films; writing artist statements; and one-on-one discussions with the teacher.
-Projects range from and may include: experimental portraiture, use of words and language as “material” in art-making, “scanner-art,” digital illustration, poster design, and multi-media practices.
+Projects may include: experimental portraiture, use of words and language as “material” in art-making, “scanner-art,” digital illustration, poster design, and multi-media practices.
 The course will culminate in a passion project — a series of images of substantial technical, investigative and expressive significance.
 Selections from these portfolios will be exhibited with a public reception on campus, and full portfolios will be published in online galleries designed by the students.

 Prerequisite: